ansible/community-docs/contributor_path.rst

 =================================

 First, determine areas that are interesting to you taking into consideration your current experience and experience you'd like to gain.

+It can be a good idea to start with what you already know.
+For example, if you use a certain collection, have a look there.

 There are some ideas about how you can contribute to the project listed in the `Contribution guide <contribution_to_project.rst>`_.

 Determine the project